-Broadcasting and Social Justice: Women in the Media on Conflict and Crises.
+Broadcasting and Social Justice: Women in the Media on Conflict and Crisis.

-That's the working theme for IAWRT’s 2017 Biennial to be held in the Philippines from 9 November to 12 November 2017.
+IAWRT’s 2017 Biennial is to be held in the Philippines from 9 November to 11 November 2017.
 It will be held in Quezon City, the largest city in Metro Manila.

-The Biennial planning committee chaired by the IAWRT Treasurer, Violet Gonda, and involving international board members, Iphigénie Marcoux Fortier and Abeer Saady will work with the IAWRT-Philippines chapter to finalize the details.
+The Biennial planning committee chaired by the IAWRT Treasurer, Violet Gonda, and international board members, Iphigénie Marcoux Fortier and Abeer Saady are working with the IAWRT-Philippines chapter to finalize details, and early registrations have begun.
+The agenda will include timely presentations on challenges for Philipino women journalists, women covering wars on terrorism, and women in the media covering disasters.

 IAWRT President Gunilla Ivarsson says the board felt the Philippines was a very natural choice – “IAWRT-Philippines has done a very good job with restarting and rebuilding the local chapter.
 It is very active, creative and the members do their work with great credibility and responsibility”.